preetijuturu/p280s21project3/Manuscript.md

 ## Policy Recommendation (generalize)
 (Wajiha/Laura)

+Researchers and policy makers should consider doing in-depth studies, addressing whether or not existing environmental policies(such as the famous Cap and Trade Program) lead to better environmental outcomes.
+In addition, researchers should consider if the "better" environmental outcomes lead to better health outcomes, espeacially in students.

-The nature of our research indicates a proxy model to represent whether school test performance is associated with air toxic pollution.
-Furthermore, other researchers can replicate our study by expanding on other, states, counties and schools.
-With the EJSCREEN data, researchers can assess the impacts of air toxic pollution on various areas.
-Through out step-by-step analysis, we are laying the foundation for future researchers.
+Ultimately, the nature of our research represents a proxy model to demonstrate whether school's test performance is associated with air toxic pollution exposure based off of geospatial location.
+Furthermore, our second policy recommendation is for researchers to use our documentaiton and methodolgies to not only replicate our study but expand it as well by analyzing other counties and, schools.
+A benefit for expansion our study is that researchers can estimate the geospatial visualization of air toxic pollution on other regions.
+Through our research we are laying the foundation for other researchers that are interested in environmental issues.

 ## Discussion and conclusions
 (Salvador & Esteban)